saitamasahil/Pixel-Launcher-Extended/README.md

 **Pixel Launcher Extended** is a Magisk module with many cool features compared to original Pixel Launcher by Google.

 ### Features
 - Extra themed icons support.
-Total of 1200+ themed icons for your favourite apps and games
+Total of 1200+ themed icons for your favourite apps and games.
 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 - Double tap to sleep *(LSPosed required)*.
 - You can choose different icons shapes while installing.